-Darja Chumakova and Olga Astapovich with her colleague Vladimir Stepurk came for experience to us from Belarusian Center for Environmental Solutions.
-Course on sampling methods of potentially polluted materials (soil and water in particular) or hard-coal mine tour were waiting for them.
-They had also the opportunity to observe live from town hall tower in Ostrava how choking smog arose.
-They also visited Eco Centre in Oucmanice, looked at "happy end story" from Klatovy and had a good time with people of Arnika during the campaign Don't play with PVC or when they were finding out how the organization works on the "inside".
-There was also time for informal sightseeing in Prague or famous Stodolní Street in Ostrava.
-Arnika helped Belarusians with the analysis of polluted places and with increasing of awareness about toxic substances in the common project.
+Darja Chumakova and Olga Astapovich, with her colleague Vladimir Stepurk, came to the Czech Republic for experience from the Belarusian Center for Environmental Solutions.
+They attended a course on sampling methods of potentially polluted materials (soil and water in particular) or hard-coal mine tour.
+They had also the opportunity to observefirst hand the choking smog in Ostrava from town hall tower.
+They also visited Eco Centre in Oucmanice, looked at "happy end story" from Klatovy, and had a good time meeting people of Arnika during the campaign 'Don't play with PVC.'
+Additionally, they learned how the Arnika organization works internally.
+There was also time for informal sightseeing in Prague and famous Stodolní Street in Ostrava.
+Arnika helped the Belarusians with the analysis of polluted places and with increasing the awareness concerning toxic substances in common projects.

 "I really appreciate that we could look inside the organization and see what it looks like when you are planning activities which should relieve toys for small children of dangerous substances," says Darja Chumakova, a specialist in eco-friendly consumerism.
 "It was very helpful for us from Centre for Environmental Solutions to see how a major Czech non-governmental organization involved different focus groups into its initiative and what results were successfully reached.
 Thanks also go to our colleagues Vendula and Kamil who helped us with the planning of activities for Belarus," Chumakova adds.